ArtifactDB/gypsum-worker/README.md

 Downstream systems can inspect these files to determine what changes have occurred in the **gypsum** bucket.
 This is intended for systems that need to maintain a database index on top of the bucket's contents.
 By routinely scanning for changes, databases can incrementally perform updates rather than reindexing the entire bucket.
+For an example, check out the [**gypsum-bioc-index** repository](https://github.com/ArtifactDB/gypsum-bioc-index) - this uses the **gypsum** logs to create and update SQLite files, though the same idea can be used for any database technology.

 Log files are held for 7 days before deletion.